phalcon/documentation/docs/db-models.md

 ## Overview

 The [Phalcon\Mvc\Model][mvc-model] is the `M` in MVC.
 It is a class that connects business objects and database tables, to create a persistent domain model, where logic and data are wrapped into one.
 It is an implementation of the object-relational mapping (ORM).

 A model represents the information (data) of the application and the rules to manipulate that data.
 Models are primarily used for managing the rules of interaction with a corresponding database table.
 In most cases, each table in your database will correspond to one model in your application.
 The bulk of your application's business logic will be concentrated in the models.

-The [Phalcon\Mvc\Model][mvc-model] gives developers high performance when interacting with databases while also being easy to use.
+The [Phalcon\Mvc\Model][mvc-model] is the first ORM written in Zephir/C languages for PHP, giving developers high performance when interacting with databases while also being straightforward to use.

 !!! warning "WARNING"